Do I have to contact the police?

 A protection order is a court order that seeks to increase safety for survivors of sexual assault, dating/domestic violence, and stalking.
 Protection orders can order the offender to stay away from the survivor, prohibit him/her from contacting the survivor, along with much more.

 Protection orders can be obtained through criminal courts and through civil courts.
 Protection orders issued through the criminal court only last throughout the duration of the criminal case.
-Protection orders issued through civil court can last much longer.
-There are three different types of civil protection orders.
+Protection orders issued through civil court can last up to five years.

 How do I obtain a Protection Order?